Are you tired of having a smelly house?

 - Damp Rooms (basements and bathrooms)

-Fortunately, an air purifier can eliminate most of the odors that come from those places so that the air around you smells fresh.
+Fortunately, the best air purifier for smells can eliminate most of the odors that come from those places so that the air around you smells fresh and clean.

 We’ll get to the exact features for what to look for in the best air purifier for odors in the next section, but first, we wanted to share with you how smells travel through the air.